 Stop in Salinas and the fabulous National Steinbeck Center where you can discover Steinbeck’s world through interactive, multi-sensory exhibits and rare artifacts.
 As you drive along Highway 68, you will notice giant farmers standing 20 feet high in the fields.
 These larger-than-life statues are a tribute to hard-working men and women by local artist John Cerney.

-From Salinas, you can either continue north on Highway 101 to visit San Juan Bautista Mission, Hollister, and Gilroy—the garlic capital of the world (28 miles; 45 km; 35 mins).
+From Salinas, you can either continue north on Highway 101 to visit the mission in San Juan Bautista, Hollister, Gilroy—the garlic capital of the world, or Morgan Hill where you’ll find an abundance of rolling hills, fresh air, and award-winning wineries.
+(28 miles; 45 km; 35 mins).

 Or you can head west on Highway 68 through the wine-taster’s paradise of Carmel Valley, toward Carmel, which inspires today’s poets and painters, just as it inspired Robert Louis Stevenson when he wrote Treasure Island, and finally to Monterey (30 miles; 48 km; 19 mins).